-Management's Discussion and Analysis ("MD&A") serves as an introduction to the basic financial statements.
-The MD&A represents management's discussion and analysis of the Corporation's financial condition and performance.
+The MD&A serves as an introduction to the basic financial statements and represents a discussion of the Corporation's financial condition and performance.
 Summary financial statement data, key financial and operational indicators used in the Corporation's operating plan and other management tools were used for this analysis.